wanqizhu/mtg-python-engine/README.md

 Raw card data are obtained from mtgjson (json) or cockatrice (xml, obsolele; should use json from now on).
 They are then fed through their respective [parsers](parser/), where each card turns into its own class inheriting from card.Card().
 [An example of a parsed file](data/M15_cards.py) contains all the printed information on the card (power, toughness, text, manacost, etc).
 It has an associated *id_to_name_dict* and *name_to_id_dict* so that we can easily refence a card's class based on its display string name.

 Keyword abilities are automatically parsed.
-Other abilities are implemented manually in [data/cards.txt](data/cards.txt), following a set format outlined at the top of the file.
+Other abilities are implemented manually in [data/M15_cards.txt](data/M15_cards.txt), following a set format outlined at the top of the file.

-These abilities are parsed by [MTG/cards.py's set_up_cards() function](MTG/cards.py), and various othr functions in cards.py detail how each ability is processed from the text file to the game engine.
+These abilities are parsed by [MTG/cards.py's setup_cards() function](MTG/cards.py), and various othr functions in cards.py detail how each ability is processed from the text file to the game engine.

-The actual code that's executed from `set_up_cards` is logged in [set_up_cards.log](set_up_cards.log).
+The actual code that's executed from `setup_cards` is logged in [setup_cards.log](setup_cards.log).

 Abilities